STAT545-UBC-hw-2018-19/hw03-ShuxianFan/README.md

 This is because the size of the file I generated is too large for GitHub to enable preview.

+You could preview the HTML page [HERE](https://cdn.rawgit.com/STAT545-UBC-students/hw03-ShuxianFan/master/hw03_gapminder.html)

+OR:

-Here is a guideline of how you can view my work:
+Here is a guideline of how you can download and view my work:
 (1) Go to the html preview page, where you will find the message above.

 (2) Right click the Download button on the up right corner